Nikola Arsenović: Life

 He was born in Retfala, near Osijek, in 1823, the area being part of the Kingdom of Slavonia of the Austrian Empire (now part of Croatia).
+He grew up in Srem.

 He finished primary school in Osijek, and then decided to become a tailor.
 As a youngster, he travelled to Pest and Vienna, to perfect the craft, and also further to Paris and in Germany.
 He was away for 7 years, then returned, settling in Vukovar, where he married and opened a large tailor shop with eight workers.
-Apart from peasant (or "national") clothing, he also tailored for military officers, clergy and citizens.
+Apart from peasant clothing (or national costumes), he also tailored for military officers, clergy and citizens.